 Rep. Hayes Introduces the Fair Telehealth Billing Act to Ban Extra Fees

-The Fair Telehealth Billing Act of 2026 is currently in the early stages of the legislative process.
-It was recently sent to the House Committee on Education and Workforce for review.
-The bill is actively moving forward as it waits for the committee to discuss it.
+The Fair Telehealth Billing Act of 2026 is in the early stages of the legislative process.
+It was sent to the House Committee on Education and Workforce on June 23, 2026, and the committee must review it before it can move forward.
+Since that date, no further action has occurred.

 This bill was introduced by a member of the minority party and has not yet gained the bipartisan support needed to move quickly through the House.